 The dual safety switch could be a pain to use for some users.
 But as I said before, this is a problem for some people, while others have no difficulties operating this type of safety feature setup.

-There isn’t much info about this brand and manufacturer, which could be worrying, but they do offer free replacement and a LIFETIME warranty.
+There isn’t much info about this brand and manufacturer, which could be worrying.
+Still, they do offer free replacement and a LIFETIME warranty.
 So you should be good as long as the company still exists if you need to use it.

 Black&Decker BDCCS20C Mini Circular saw